 How many hours are we in class during the Six-Week Intensive?

 Generally, you may be in class all day (10-5pm) Monday-Thursday.
 However, you won't get your final schedule until orientation.
 Sometimes we split the group into smaller sections based on their Meisner experience and past work in our program.
 That may mean that your acting technique class has just 6 people in it.
 If that's the case, it's going to take less time to get through everyone in that class than if you're in an audition class of 12.

-I've already got my BA/BFA in Theater why do I need this intensive?
+I received my BA/BFA in Theater, why do I need this intensive?

 What ages do you work with?

 Wendy works primarily with adults.
 Younger actors must set up a consultation with a parent present to discuss potential one-on-one coaching.